 If this option is on, then the referenced projects will have a tpdName attribute.
 The value of the tpdName attribute by default is the project's name and the .tpd suffix.
-If the referenced project had a tpdName attribute during the import, then that value will be stored.

-By default this option is on, if the project was imported from a tpd file using -I switches.
+If the referenced project had a tpdName attribute during the import, then that value will be stored.By default this option is on, if the project was imported from a tpd file using II switches.

-The default settings can be changed under Window / Preferences / TITAN Preferences / Export (see chapter 3.5 Export).
+The default settings can be changed under Window / Preferences / TITAN Preferences / Export (see here).